GUILD OF INTERNATIONAL SONGWRITERS & COMPOSERS

 Link to the Guild on myspace - visit: www.myspace.com/guildofsongwriters

 This website is owned by its creators The Guild of International Songwriters & Composers.
 Its structure, organisation and code are the valuable trade secrets of The Guild of International Songwriters & Composers.
 This website is also protected world-wide by United Kingdom Copyright Law.
-Any use of our trademarks or copyrights, should not be used without express written authority and license.
-Any granted / licensed permissions does not give anyone rights of ownership in The Guild of International Songwriters & Composers our trademarks or copyrights.
+Any use of our trademarks or copyrights, are not be used without the express written authority and license.
+Any granted / licensed permissions does not give anyone rights of ownership to The Guild of International Songwriters & Composers trademarks or copyrights.

 © The Guild of International Songwriters and Composers 1986 - 2014 - All Rights Reserved